Why in Kamakura?

 KAYAC believes that a society with diversity is more fun and is a direction of evolution into an enriched and sustainable society.
 We also see a current of the times here, as the government uses "sustainable revitalization" as a keyword.

 KAYAC wants to exist to make the world a fun place.
 To contribute to such evolution, we have creatively chosen the location for our activities.

 As a joint-stock company, we do not deny capitalism.
 We believe that a better world lies beyond a better form of capitalism.
 We suggest metrics that we should emphasize on in addition to revenue and income, which are considered as important metrics for conventional capitalism.
 Adding new elements will redefine wealth.

 It is meaningless to mimic Tokyo to create a society with diversity.
-We define regional capitalism as: identifying the characteristics and strengths of a region; defining the characteristics as local capital and establishing regional indicators (KGIs, KPIs); and working in collaboration with listed companies, which represent capitalism, while involving other companies, administrative bodies, and local citizens.
-It is based on capitalism plus additional unique regional indicators.
+We define sustainable capitalism as: identifying the characteristics and strengths of a region; defining the characteristics as local capital and establishing sustainable indicators (KGIs, KPIs); and working in collaboration with listed companies, which represent capitalism, while involving other companies, administrative bodies, and local citizens.
+It is based on capitalism plus additional unique sustainable indicators.

 KAYAC runs business based on these two management thoughts, and also defines indicators to review if these initiatives are going well.

-In addition, we will urge the growth of regional capital that reflects the local characteristics and strengths.
-As a company, we will lead this initiative, involving administrative bodies and citizens' groups to create a virtuous cycle and ensure that profits will be returned to all the regional stakeholders.
+In addition, we will urge the growth of sustainable capital that reflects the local characteristics and strengths.
+As a company, we will lead this initiative, involving administrative bodies and citizens' groups to create a virtuous cycle and ensure that profits will be returned to all the sustainable stakeholders.

 In the capitalism society, companies have a serious responsibility.
 Therefore, companies need to lead this.
 And more and more companies start to be aware of this.
 The world is headed in the good direction.